Jamaat ul-Fuqra

-Jamaat ul-Fuqraa' (alternatively Jamaat al-Fuqraa'; جماعة الفقراء, "Community of the Impoverished") is a terrorist organization mostly based in Pakistan and the United States.
+Jamaat ul-Fuqraa' (alternatively Jamaat al-Fuqraa'; جماعة الفقراء, "Community of the Impoverished") is a Salafi jihadist organization mostly based in Pakistan and the United States.
 Some of the approximately 3,000 members have planned various acts of violence, often directed at rival factions.
 Two Al-Fuqra members were convicted of conspiring to murder Rashad Khalifa in 1990, and others are alleged to have assassinated Ahmadiyya leader Mozaffar Ahmad in 1983.
 It has been alleged that the groups Muslims of the Americas and Quranic Open University are the same as Jamaat ul-Fuqra, but this has not been confirmed.
 These allegations are primarily made by far-right organizations, many who believe the organizations are operating terrorist training camps in the United States.
 Muslims of America denies any connection.

 The group is separatist, and was described by the National Memorial Institute for the Prevention of Terrorism (MIPT) and a similar profile in the database of the South Asian Terror Portal as a cult.